mohak1/bot-that-talks-like-you/README.md

 It is worth mentioning that the resultant chatbot would be as good as the training data provided to it.
 Since our bot assumes the data to be in Q&A format, we arrange the WhatsApp chats and create question-response pairs for training.
 To increase the effectiveness of the bot, it is recommended to manually re-arrange the chats before you begin the training process(more on this later).

 _**Note:** This project was developed and tested on a Linux system and I assume that you are using a Linux distribution as well.
-The code might require major changes for it to work on Windows or MacOS._
+The code might require major changes for it to work on Windows or MacOS.
+Use the colab file (ready_for_execution.ipynb) if you're not on a linux system or do not have enough resources for training the model. _

 ## Setting it up